Cross-Selling

 Scale your growth strategy with a blend of automation, communications APIs, and real-time data.

-Cross-selling gets customers to buy additional or related products to their original purchase.
+Cross-selling gets customers to buy additional or related products to their original purchase, to increase business revenue and the average order value per user.
 Upselling convinces a customer to upgrade their original choice at a higher cost.

 Say you switch to a Pro version of a smartphone after a recommendation from the vendor.
 That's an up-sell.
-You've been cross-sold if you buy a suggested leather protection case for your phone.
+If you buy a leather case for your phone at checkout, that would be considered a cross-sell.